 Is It The Right Time to Refinance Your Michigan Mortgage Loan?

 The answer to that question really depends on your unique personal circumstances.
-That’s why while Inlanta Mortgage offers many options to help Michigan homeowners lower their mortgage rates or free up cash for renovations, college tuition or other important life events, we always recommend talking to one of our S.M.A.R.T. mortgage specialists before you apply.
+That’s why while Guild Mortgage Inlanta offers many options to help Michigan homeowners lower their mortgage rates or free up cash for renovations, college tuition or other important life events, we always recommend talking to one of our S.M.A.R.T. mortgage specialists before you apply.

 When you refinance your home, you are paying off an existing loan with proceeds from a new loan.
 Generally, when you refinance you are taking advantage of improvements in your credit, built-up equity, changes to terms, or drops in market interest rates.
 Benefits of refinancing can include lowering your current payment, changing the term of your loan to raise or lower your amortization length, or borrowing against the equity in your home to get cash out.

 With today’s historically low interest rates, many people find it beneficial to refinance to take advantage of great rates or to shorten the amortization period of their mortgages to reduce lifetime interest paid.
 Those not looking to cash out some of their equity will find our Streamline refinance options fast and easy.

 For homeowners looking for home improvement cash, there are unique types of home loans designed specifically for renovation.
 There are also several types of general cash-out options.
 When rates are low, it can make sense to do a home refinance instead of a homeowner line of credit because you are also lowering your rate or amortization length (if desired).
 A new mortgage is often the most cost-effective approach to financing major projects that carry a long depreciation life and improve your home, such as swimming pool construction, a lifetime roof, or a long-term energy efficiency project like implementing geothermal heating.